notforrf/ForrfsRigLite/README.md

 To properly use the rig i recommend either having basic blender knowledge or watching the official rig showcase.

-If you want to get notified when the rig is updated and get sneak peeks over the rig i recommend joining my portfolio:https://discord.gg/T6UEpe79sR

 Tools i recommend downloading with the rig:

 Roblox Animation Plugin(Roblox)-https://create.roblox.com/store/asset/16708835782/Blender-Animations-ultimate-edition